fesh0r/beebem/README.txt

 The copyright for Beebem is held by David Alan Gilbert and the other authors and contributors, as described in COPYRIGHT.txt.

+If you have any problems, questions or suggestions for improvements please email me here:

+  beebem.support@googlemail.com

 Running BBC Micro Software
 --------------------------